FreeBSoD/Poopscripter/README.md

 # Poopscripter
-A PoopScript IDE made in HTML and CSS
+A PoopScript IDE made in HTML and CSS, and JS

 # What is PoopScript?
 PoopScript is made by GoldenretriverYT